dhavalkolhe/React_API_integration-BreakingBad/README.md

-Integrated Breaking Bad API into Reqact App and implemented a search bar that filters out characters based on their name
+Integrated Breaking Bad API into React App and implemented a search bar that filters out characters based on their name